vinhloc30796/ntu_mh6803_python_programming/README.md

 * Run `poetry install`
 * Depending on your role:
     * To trigger Notebook, run `poetry run jupyter notebook` or `poetry run jupyter lab` (whichever you prefer)
-    * To run the program, run `poetry run python main.py`
+    * To run the program, run `poetry run python extract.py BTC`